Hindraf Rally Anniversary Prayers. Click HERE for details.

 Under the watchful eyes of a handful of policemen, the protesters carried banners and posters criticising the Pakatan Rakyat government and demanding that Jayakumar quit.

-handed over a memorandum addressed to Menteri Besar Tan Sri Abdul Khalid Ibrahim, which was received by Khalid’s political secretary, Nik Nazmi Nik Ahmad.
+Mohan handed over a memorandum addressed to Menteri Besar Tan Sri Abdul Khalid Ibrahim, which was received by Khalid’s political secretary, Nik Nazmi Nik Ahmad.

-asked why MPAJ did not inform the state government of the demolition.
+Mohan asked why MPAJ did not inform the state government of the demolition.
 He also wanted to know what the state was doing to settle this problem and also whether the state could give its assurance that no more temples would be demolished.

-Asked why, then, was the MIC making a ruckus about the issue, he said a was a public place of worship for all Hindus and they had the right to protect it.
+Asked why, then, was the MIC making a ruckus about the issue, he said a temple was a public place of worship for all Hindus and they had the right to protect it.

 PPP’s rep also commented: